vaadin/flow-components/README.md

 ### Formatting

-Run `mvn formatter:format` before pushing your code.
+Run `mvn spotless:apply` before pushing your code.

 ## Bug and enhancement tickets
 - Bug tickets and enhancement requests for the web component implementations should go to the Vaadin web components monorepo https://github.com/vaadin/web-components/.